Every Oscar is an Irish Win

 Oscar’s birth took place at a Hollywood banquet on May 11, 1927, just one week after the Academy of Motion Pictures Arts and Sciences was organized.
 At that meeting, Louis B. Mayer, president of MGM, urged that the Academy create a special film award of merit.
 Cedric Gibbons, who at that time was art director for Metro-Goldwyn-Mayer studios, quickly sketched a figure of a knight holding a crusader’s sword standing atop a reel of film whose five spokes signified the five original branches of the Academy (Actors, Directors, Producers, Technicians, and Writers).
 The committee liked it immediately.

-Austin Cedric Gibbons was born March 32, 1893 in Dublin to Austin P. Gibbons, an architect, and Veronica Fitzpatrick Gibbons.
-The family soon moved to New York, and Gibbons studied at the Art Students League and started work in 1911 as a junior draftsman in his father’s office.
+Austin Cedric Gibbons was born March 23, 1890 to Austin P. Gibbons, an architect, and Veronica Fitzpatrick Gibbons, his place of birth has been reported as both Dublin and New York.
+Gibbons was raised in New York, and studied at the Art Students League and started work in 1911 as a junior draftsman in his father’s office.
 By 1915, he was working at Edison Studios, and joined the movie studios of Sam Goldwyn, which merged with two other studios in 1924 to become MGM.
 (Interestingly, the first lion used for the original Goldwyn Pictures, and later MGM, production logo was also born in Dublin, at the Dublin Zoo.)

 Once there, Gibbons fundamentally changed the way studio production was done, giving MGM its signature sleek modern look, and replacing painted backdrops for three-dimensional sets that offered stark contrast in black and white.
 He is supposedly the only studio designer in Hollywood from the time to attend the now-famous 1925 Exposition des Arts Décoratifs et Industriels Modernes in Paris.
 This was the height of Art Deco, and Gibbons recognized its high-contrast geometry would be ideal for the camera.